 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-With program approval, students are allowed to count no more than 6 credits of graduate coursework from other institutions.
-Coursework earned five years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework from other institutions.
+Coursework earned ten years or more prior to admission to a master's degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University undergraduate student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits from another institution or in coursework numbered 300 or above taken as a UW–Madison undergraduate student.
+Transfer credits from other institutions must be equivalent to the rigor of UW-Madison courses numbered 300 and above.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 3 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 3 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 15 credits